- What is a cluster

 Once you submit the request, you will receive a CAM form from a member of the UCH HPC team.
 You will fill out this second form, and upon approval, you will be able to access this cluster.

-An interface exists to reset your password here: https://vdusers.cam.uchc.edu/pm/
+An interface exists to reset your password here: (or past the following link in the browser window: https://vdusers.cam.uchc.edu/pm/)

 Your CAM credentials will allow you to access this resource.
 You will likely be asked to reset your password every 6 months.
 If you find that you are unable to login to the terminal, your password may need a reset.